 Clerk’s first exposure to experimental science was in his father’s backyard garden, where lettuce, onion, pepper, sweet potato and tomato were cultivated for home consumption.
 Under his father’s tutelage and guidance, grape seeds under regulated climatic conditions were also planted in this natural laboratory.
 More broadly, Clerk was nurtured in a family culture that valued a ‘life of the mind’ and public service.
 He followed the example of his illustrious forebears, who were pioneers in multiple scholarly areas in Ghana, particularly in architecture, education, medicine and public health.

-Raised in a notable Presbyterian household, he served as a lay preacher at the Protestant churches he had attended in Port Harcourt and Accra.
+Raised in a notable Presbyterian household, he served as a lay speaker at the Protestant churches he had attended in Port Harcourt and Accra.
 His grandfather, the Rev. Nicholas Timothy Clerk trained in theology and languages in Baden-Württemberg, Germany and in Basel, Switzerland.
 In the late 19th and early 20th centuries, N. T. Clerk promoted progressive ideals in education in Ghana, especially at the second-cycle level and literacy among girls and women, who had very few opportunities at the time.

 Clerk had a sweet tooth and his mother’s bakery must have been the original source of his well-known fondness for cakes.
 Noted for his genteel disposition and unassuming lifestyle, he honed his musical ability before age 10 and learned to play the piano, becoming the school organist in his final year in boarding school.
 He kept this hobby for the rest of his life.
 Additionally, in secondary school and university, he was a gifted multi-sport athlete in football, sprint and high-jump.
 He was a keen supporter of his beloved hometown boyhood club, Accra Hearts of Oak, S. C. and the English football club, Arsenal, F. C.